Indian Prairie Public Library is an official Passport Acceptance Facility, accepting DS-11 applications for new passports.

 The library does not renew passports.
 However, adult passport renewals are easy to do.
 To renew a 10-year adult passport, visit the State Department website and download form DS-82 along with the instructions.
+We also have these forms available at the library.
 You can renew by mail if all of the following are true of your most recent U.S. passport:

 - It is undamaged and can be submitted with your application